GM fires several employees after probe into Tavera recall

-DETROIT General Motors Co (GM.N) fired several employees after an internal probe into a recent recall of its Chevrolet Tavera sport-utility vehicle in India uncovered "violations of company policy," the U.S. automaker said on Friday.
+DETROIT, July 26 General Motors Co fired several employees after an internal probe into a recent recall of its Chevrolet Tavera sport-utility vehicle in India uncovered "violations of company policy," the U.S. automaker said on Friday.

 "We take these matters very seriously and hold our leaders and employees to high standards," GM said in a statement.
 "When those standards are not met, we will take the appropriate action to hold employees accountable."